Coronavirus: Dominic Cummings visited parents' home while he had symptoms

 Ten celebrities who tested positive for the CoronavirusTen celebrities who tested positive for the Coronavirus As the world continues to fight against the Coronavirus pandemic, we take a look at some of the notable figures who fell seriously ill and..

-Thomas RT @AllieHBNews: Coronavirus: Dominic Cummings visited parents' home while he had symptoms - BBC News https://t.co/h8ZSCeAqFJ 25 seconds ago
+Rob Alderman Coronavirus: Dominic Cummings visited parents' home while he had symptoms https://t.co/Sn3F9T20FJ 8 seconds ago

-Rothna Begum Police spoke to Dominic Cummings after he visited his parents during lockdown while having had coronavirus symptoms… https://t.co/luP7rQsEFx 3 minutes ago

-Iain jikdmmen RT @GlennBBC: Coronavirus: Dominic Cummings visited parents' home while he had symptoms https://t.co/zbonlmjWUt 3 minutes ago
+Mkidd RT @BBCPolitics: Coronavirus: Dominic Cummings visited parents' home while he had symptoms https://t.co/eXbE42sV0D 3 minutes ago

-I am the walrus So the prime minister @BorisJohnson advisor Dominic Cummings who sat in on many sage meetings broke isolation rules… https://t.co/ZSXo6N6xU1 4 minutes ago

-Foxy52 @BBCNews @goonerfan65 Coronavirus: Dominic Cummings visited parents' home while he had symptoms (cont) https://t.co/KXPNM3dFhF 7 minutes ago
+Peter Sains BBC News - Coronavirus: Dominic Cummings visited parents' home while he had symptoms https://t.co/gPr8Ow0ux6 they m… https://t.co/lhHlXqB8PT 11 minutes ago